keerah/AE-scripted-snippets/README.md

 # Description
-Scripting snippets for Adobe After Effects
+Scripted snippets for Adobe After Effects

 # Usage
 Use them however you want